Words on the Wind

 Poetry poles are places to share spiritual insights, longings, and truth.”

-Ellensburg's own poetry pole was planted on August 27, 2023, in Wippel Park at 400 N. Elliot St.
+Ellensburg's own poetry pole was planted on August 27, 2023, in Wippel Park at 400 N. Elliott St.

 The pole is home in the Heritage Native Pollinator Garden created by The Morning Rotary Club.
-Eighty percent of the native plants are now in the ground, and you can find labels as well as a plant list on site.
-The garden will be completed in Spring 2024.
+You can find labels as well as a plant list on site.

 There is room on the poetry pole for everybody.